• Skip to primary navigation

 • Preheat the oven to 375 degrees.

 • Boil the cashews for 10 minutes and then drain and discard the water.
-Once the cashews have cooled, you can prepare the vegan spinach artichoke dip.
+Let the cashews cool for a few minutes.

-• While you're making the dip, cook the shells in a large pot of salted boiling water.
-Undercook the shells by 2 minutes so they're slightly firmer than fully cooked, this will make them less likely to tear when you fill them.
-Drain the shells and rinse them with cold water.
+• While you're making the dip, cook the pasta shells in a large pot of salted boiling water.
+Undercook the shells by 2 minutes so they're still slightly firm, this will make them less likely to tear when you fill them.
+Drain the shells and rinse them with cold water right away.
 Lay the cooked shells (not touching each other) open side up on a tray that's lined with parchment paper.

 • Pour 1 cup of tomato sauce into the bottom of a large casserole dish and spread it around evenly.